SkafteNicki/ku_devops/README.md

    [Visual Studio Code](https://code.visualstudio.com/) that are a lightweight editor, but through extensions can become powerful.
 Otherwise, I also recommend [PyCharm](https://www.jetbrains.com/pycharm/).

-Why should a data scientist care about MLOps?
-Because MLOps provides processes and tools for creating *reproducible* experiments at scale when working with any kind of machine learning model.
+Why should a data scientist care about DevOps?
+Because DevOps provides processes and tools for creating *reproducible* experiments at scale when working with any kind of computer science/data science.
 Being able to ensure that your experiments are reproducible is important in the context of the scientific method:

 <p align="center">
 <img src="figures/scientific_method.jpg" width="300">